raptordesign/resetPasswordMechanism/README.md

 Application asks the User to upload the Reset Key.
 User uploads the Reset Key.
 Application verfies the Reset Key and allows User to Reset the password.

-    To FTC : Verifying Reset Key and authorizing the User to change password can be done by running the following command. xxxxxxxxxxxxxxx
+   - To FTC : Verifying Reset Key and authorizing the User to change password can be done by running the following command. python3 verifyResetKey.py -